jeli-pro/jeli-app-shell/docs/flow.todo.md

 split mode view on message page: should always set right pane to default value on page refresh on load because sometimes user from another page resize the right pane so global appshell size applied also in message page

-===
+=== DONE

 modify animated tab switcher: while user switch tabs, the content should gsap slide left right animate... also should not re render content like in datademo

 ===

-msssage page : message thread: we need custom scrollbar component where each message is represented by a clickable dot on the track.
+msssage page : message thread: we need custom scrollbar component where certain audience journey like (Consult, Order, Complain, Reorder) is represented by a clickable dot on the track.
 Each dot should show a preview of the message on hover and scroll the main content to that message when clicked.

 so it’s effectively a synthetic, content-aware minimap/scrollbar hybrid: it gives both continuous scrolling (via the handle) and discrete navigation (via the dots).

+UI example like below

 === DONE